Reduce screen time, reduce pain. It sounds simple, but not many people are ready to give up the remote.

 Combining screen time with an active activity is a great way to reduce pain.
 If you watch the morning news, try doing stretches in your living room while listening to the news anchor during the broadcast.
 Light stretches increase muscle flexibility and blood flow, which can help decrease joint inflammation.
 If you have room for it, a treadmill in front of the television is a wonderful way to combine a low-impact exercise like walking with your screen time.

 Metropolitan Pain Consultants specializes in reducing and eliminating pain for our patients to help restore their ability to work and live as they desire.
 We strive to provide each patient with state of the art care in a compassionate and professional environment.
-At our Lyndhurst, Aberdeen, and West Orange offices, every patient is treated as an individual with a unique set of problems requiring a tailored, therapeutic approach.
+Our conveniently located clinics can be found in West Orange, Aberdeen, Clifton, and Lyndhurst.